 This project is not included in the initial shipment of Infoprint Designer.
-Copies will be made available in the future via PTF.
+It can be obtained by ordering the most current PTF for the product.

 1.15.1 Project description

 Super Sun Seeds prints bar code labels to place on seed packets.
 These labels are printed four to a page in a landscape orientation.
 Each label has a product number printed as a bar code, the product name, quantity, and a short description of one to three lines.
 The spooled file is generated with the information for each label as if it were to be printed on a separate page.
 This is referred to as the logical page.